What is melanoma?

 Acral Lentiginous Melanoma

-Also called Subungual melanoma only accounts for around 5% of melanomas but makes up 50% of melanomas in those with dark skin.
+Also called Subungual melanoma, this type only accounts for around 5% of melanomas but makes up 50% of melanomas in those with dark skin.
 Most commonly found on the palms of the hands, soles of the feet or under finger and toe nails.
 In the early stages it is often mistaken for a bruise, blood blister or streak in the nail.

 Lentigo Maligna Melanoma